Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Economic impact per attendee

-Hotel occupancy spikes around event dates
+Hotel occupancy and ADR shifts around event dates

 Incremental Visitation